What is your name?

 What is something that not many people know about you?

 Beyond my inner circle, not many people know a lot.
-I'm not shy but I am introverted so don't really volunteer much.
-Until I tell them, most people don't know I'm hard of hearing, for example.
+I’m not shy but introverted, so I don’t volunteer much.
+Until I tell them, most people don’t know I’m hard of hearing, for example.